 spiced buttercream

-- 4 Tbsp unsalted butter room temperature
+- 4 Tbsp unsalted butter, room temperature

-- 2 cups confectioner's sugar sifted
+- 2 cups confectioner's sugar, sifted

-- 3 Tbsp Spiced Rum
+- 3 Tbsp spiced rum

 Instructions

-- Set oven to 350F
+- Set oven to 350ยฐF.

 - Combine the boiling water with the baking soda and set aside.

-- Cool on a rack before frosting.
+- Cool on a rack before topping cake with frosting.

 - To make the frosting, blend the soft butter and sugar with a wooden spoon.